dotnet/dotnet-monitor/samples/Grafana/README.md

 ### Step 3: Apply Configmap

-You can download this [metrics settings config map file](https://github.com/Azure/prometheus-collector/blob/main/otelcollector/configmaps/ama-metrics-settings-configmap.yaml) and change the settings as required.
-The `podannotationnamespaceregex` setting requires an to ensure that it matches the namespace configured for your app (check your deployment YAML).
+You can download this [metrics settings config map file](https://github.com/Azure/prometheus-collector/blob/main/otelcollector/configmaps/ama-metrics-settings-configmap.yaml) and change the settings as appropriate.
+The `podannotationnamespaceregex` setting requires an update to ensure that it matches the namespace configured for your app (check your deployment).
 If your namespace is blank or undefined `podannotationnamespaceregex` will become 'default' as follows.

 ```yaml
 podannotationnamespaceregex = "default"